christsven/H.E.A.T/factions/INDEPENDENT ruleset.md

 - Slow - vehicles suffer a 50% reduction in speed.
 - Unreliable - every order taken has to pass an order check.
-- Understaffed - +1 pin marker taken every time the unit suffers pins.</br>
+- Understaffed - +1 pin marker taken every time the unit suffers pins.

 *TLDR choose for every APC, IFV, tank or helicopter a malus.*

 ***